On the energy efficiency of sparse matrix computations on multi-GPU clusters: Energy Consumption Measurements

 For GPU power monitoring, we developed a lightweight tool called \texttt{power\-Monitor}~\cite{powerMonitor}.
 The tool is built on top of \texttt{GPowerU}~\cite{GPowerU}, with both frameworks relying on the NVML interface. \texttt{GPowerU} has been developed within the TEXTAROSSA~\cite{Agostaetal2022,filgueras2024textarossa} project\footnote{\url{https://www.textarossa.eu}}, a three-year project co-funded by the European High Performance Computing (EuroHPC) JU\footnote{\url{https://eurohpc-ju.europa.eu/}}.
 It is a simple tool that measures the power consumption of a CUDA kernel at specific points in the device code and generates a complete power profile.

 \texttt{powerMonitor} has been adapted from \texttt{GPowerU} to better meet our specific requirements, providing a simple, yet effective, solution for monitoring the power consumption of all GPUs on a compute node.
 Indeed, it can be used either as an external tool or integrated directly into the application code.
 In our experiments, we used it as an external tool.
 In this case, it must be launched before the application starts and stopped once execution is complete.
 The complete workflow for CPU and GPU power monitoring is shown in Figure~\ref{fig:cpuGPUpowerMonitoring}. \texttt{powerMonitor} creates an output file for each device found on the node, containing a sequence of power samplings along with the corresponding timestamps.
 These samples can be used to reconstruct the power timeline of each device during the application's execution.
 Figure~\ref{fig:se_de_GPU} shows an example of a power–time curve.
+We use a sampling frequency that is higher than the actual NVML reporting resolution on A30 hardware.
+While this does not increase the intrinsic temporal resolution of the measurement or recover sub-second power variations, it provides a denser set of overlapping estimates of the same averaged signal.
+This higher sampling density yields a smoother power–time curve and reduces the discretization error when integrating power to estimate energy consumption.